Frequently askedQuestions

 The country code for Tanzania is +255.

 With your mobile phone, you can reach Tanzania almost entirely, except for very remote areas.
 To make a phone call, you can buy a Tanzanian SIM card.
 That’s cheaper than calling with your international SIM card.
-SIM cards and prepaid calling credit can be purchased everywhere.
+SIM cards and prepaid calling credit can be purchased in Tanzania, or better online in The Netherlands.

 Internet